rpoliselit/poloniex_python/README.md

 # poloniex_python
-Module to use the Poliniex Exchange API with python.
+Module to use the Poloniex Exchange API with python.